DataBiosphere/toil/docs/running/cliOptions.rst

   --batchSystem BATCHSYSTEM
-                        The type of batch system to run the job(s) with, currently can be one of lsf, Mesos, slurm, torque, htcondor, single_machine, parasol, grid_engine', kubernetes.
+                        The type of batch system to run the job(s) with, currently can be one of lsf, mesos, slurm, torque, htcondor, single_machine, parasol, grid_engine,
+                        kubernetes, tes.
                         (default: single_machine)

   --parasolCommand PARASOLCOMMAND
                         The name or path of the parasol program.
 Will be looked up on PATH unless it starts with a